 2. Rent Bikes

 I highly recommend renting bikes to help you explore the area.
-One of the best things to do in Tulum if you are looking to get some exercise while you explore is to rent a bike and ride between town and beach.
+One of the best things to do in Tulum if you are looking to get some exercise while you explore is to rent a bike and ride between the town and the beach.

 There are also a few cenotes that are all less than five or six miles from the center of town.
 You can easily ride bikes there and go swimming in the morning or early afternoon (mornings are quietest).